smilingstar78/smilingstar78/README.md

 - 👀 I’m interested in codings
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me insta smiling_star_78
+- 📫 How to reach me insta: ai_enthusiast78, Linkdin: Muskan Tariq

 <!---
 smilingstar78/smilingstar78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.